 Who is Stephen Kay?

 Stephen Kay is synonymous with great golf course design.
 A golf course architect with 30 years of experience, Kay has designed 20 new courses that have received national attention.
-He's also renovated and restored 250 more worldwide, as one of the principals of Stephen Kay / Doug Smith Golf Course Design LLC in Egg Harbor City, NJ.
+He's also renovated and restored 250 more worldwide.

 Courses Designed by Kay:

 • The Links of North Dakota (Williston, ND)

 *Ranked among the "top 100 in the country" by Golfweek and Golf Digest

 *Listed as one of the best 10 new courses in Links Magazine and Sports Illustrated in 2001

 • The Links at Union Vale (Poughkeepsie, NY)

 • And over a dozen others